venom-blockchain/vesting/README.md

 Contract should be deposited with `vesting amount` tokens by one transfer, otherwise deposit will be reverted and tokens will be sent back.
 Events are emitted on all actions including reverted deposit.

+#### Indexer
+Indexer is a contract-factory, responsible for deploying Index contracts.
+It requires vestingContract, acc, indexType, and vestingContractType parameters to create a new Index instance.
+Emitrs `NewIndex` event on new `Index` successful deploy.
+More details [here](./indexer.md)

+#### Index
+The Index contract is mainly responsible for facilitating the search for other contracts.
+It stores key information like vestingFactory, vestingContract, acc, and indexType, which can be used to locate all contracts of the same type.
+This contract helps achieve efficient on-chain contract indexing, with functions to fetch contract information, compute the code hash, and manage the index lifecycle.
+More details [here](./indexer.md)

 ## Getting Started
 ### Commands
 #### Deploy